 All CPRIT awards will be made to institutions, not to individuals.
 Applicants who change their institutional affiliation during the time period of the award must submit a written request to CPRIT to transfer the award to the new institution.
+Transfer of awards to institutions outside of Texas is not permitted.

 CPRIT requires award recipients to submit an annual progress report.
 These reports summarize the progress made toward the research goals and address plans for the upcoming year.
 In addition, fiscal reporting, human studies reporting, and vertebrate animal use reporting will be required as appropriate.
 Continuation of funding is contingent upon receipt of these reports.

 Forms and instructions will be made available at www.cprit.state.tx.us.

-11. REQUIREMENT TO DEMONSTRATE AVAILABLE FUNDS
+12. REQUIREMENT TO DEMONSTRATE AVAILABLE FUNDS